Elementor Templates: A Deeper Dive

 Landing Pages

 Finally, the Templates menu items also contain a “Landing Pages” item.
-These are really just standard Elementor pages collected into this area.
+These are standard Elementor pages collected into this area.
 There are available starting landing page templates available from the Elementor template library.

 Wrapping Up